 7. “You should write because you love the shape of stories and sentences and the creation of different words on a page.
 Writing comes from reading, and reading is the finest teacher of how to write.” — Annie Proulx

-8. “First forget inspiration.
-Habit is more dependable.
+8. “First, forget inspiration; habit is more dependable.
 Habit will sustain you whether you’re inspired or not.
-Habit will help you finish and polish your stories.
-Inspiration won’t.
-Habit is persistence in practice.” ― Octavia Butler
+Habit will help you finish and polish your stories.” ― Octavia Butler

 9. “It is my ambition to say in ten sentences what others say in a whole book.” ― Friedrich Nietzsche

 10. “Everyone is born creative; everyone is given a box of crayons in kindergarten.
 Then, when you hit puberty, they take the crayons away and replace them with dry, uninspiring books on algebra, history, etc. Being suddenly hit years later with the ‘creative bug’ is just a wee voice telling you, ‘I’d like my crayons back, please.” ― Hugh MacLeod

 11. “Everybody is talented because everybody who is human has something to express.” ― Brenda Ueland